 App Clips can adopt a new type of notification that can be presented within eight hours of a user launching your App Clip.
 Tapping on one will bring a user right back to your App Clip.

-There is a new location verification API just for App Clips that allows you to do a one-time check to see if the App Clip Code, NFC tag or QR code that the user scanned is where it says it is.
+There is a location verification API just for App Clips that allows you to do a one-time check to see if the App Clip Code, NFC tag or QR code that the user scanned is where it says it is.

 Multiple App Clip experiences